 C++ Class Example

-Let us take an example to illustrate the class in C++.
+Let's consider an example to demonstrate the concept of classes in C++.

 Example